 - Until the execution has finished, the Future or CompletionStage which was returned will be incomplete. - If the execution throws an exception, the Future or CompletionStage will be completed with that exception.
-(I.e. Future.get() will throw an ExecutionException which wraps the thrown exception and any functions passed to CompletionStage.exceptionally() will run.) - If the execution completes normally and returns a value, the Future or CompletionStage will then delegate to the returned value.
+(I.e. Future.get() will throw an ExecutionException which wraps the thrown exception and any functions passed to CompletionStage.exceptionally() will run.) - If the execution ends normally and returns a value, the Future or CompletionStage will be behaviorally equivalent to the return value (which, itself, is a Future or CompletionStage).

 '''

-@Asynchronous
+QAsynchronous

 public CompletionStage<Connection> serviceA() {

 Connection conn = null;

 counterForInvokingServiceA++;

 conn = connectionService();

 return CompletableFuture.completedFuture(conn);

 }

 '''